bayespy/bayespy/INSTALL.rst

-Currently, Python 2 version of Sphinx is required, but in the future when API documentation is added, Python 3 version of Sphinx will be erquired.
+Currently, Python 2 version of Sphinx is required, but in the future when API documentation is added, Python 3 version of Sphinx will be required.
 The documentation can be found also at http://bayespy.readthedocs.org/ in various formats.